Khoa1/gnome-shell-extensions-mediaplayer/README.md

 Do NOT use this (yet).

-* Only aggregate menu (System menu) indicator position works, Gnome-Shell 3.34.5.
+* Should work in all indicator positions, Gnome-Shell 3.34.5.
 Not all options tested.

 ## Original Authors